EricPacefactory/dbserver_beta/README.md

 ## Requirements

 No system requirements!
 Everything is in python.
+However, this server expects a MongoDB database to be running (and accessible through the network) in order to function correctly.

 To install, use:

 `pip3 install -r requirements`

 This should be called from the root project folder.

 You probably want to use a virtual environment for this, unless installing into docker!

 ## Usage